Ghana–Israel relations: History

 An Israeli consulate was established in Ghana in 1956, prior to independence.
 Ghana was the first country from Sub-Saharan Africa to establish diplomatic relations with Israel.

 In 1958, Israel’s Foreign Minister Golda Meir, was the only foreign Cabinet member invited to participate in the official celebrations of Ghana’s first independence anniversary.

 In April 1959, Israel, with help from India, supervised the establishment of the Ghana Air Force.
 A small Israeli team also trained aircraft maintenance personnel and radio technicians at the Accra-based Air Force Trade Training School.
 Although the British persuaded Ghanaian President Kwame Nkrumah to withdraw Israeli advisers in 1960, Ghanaian pilots continued to receive some training at aviation schools in Israel.
 After Nkrumah's overthrow, Israeli military activities in Ghana ended, but Israel continued to aid Ghana in shipping, construction, security, research, manpower training, and agriculture.

 From shortly after the Yom Kippur War through September 2011, Israel and Ghana maintained basic diplomatic ties through Nigeria.
 In September 2011, Ghana and Israel renewed direct diplomatic relations.

+In December 2025, three Israeli nationals were deported from Ghana to Israel after allegations of mistreatment against Ghanaians at Ben Gurion Airport, including several members of an official delegation attending a cyber security conference in Tel Aviv.